Math major and advanced courses FAQ

 3. Degree audit will sometimes list in-progress courses for requirements that are already completed.
 (E.g. if you have already completed the algebra core area with Math 350, and then you enroll in Math 370, degree audit might list the core area as “in progress” with Math 370, instead of listing it as “done” with Math 350.)

-Solution: As far as I know, there isn’t one, other than to keep track yourself.
+Solution: According to the Registrar, there isn’t any way to make degree audit prioritize completed courses.
 If you’d like confirmation as to the requirements your existing courses satisfy, e-mail math.dus@yale.edu , we’d be happy to check for you.

 General note: These peculiarities may be a bit confusing.
-If you have questions about what degree audit says, or encounter some issue with it that isn’t solved by the above, e-mail math.dus@yale.edu to ask about it.
+If you have questions about what degree audit says, or encounter some issue with it that isn’t mentioned above, e-mail math.dus@yale.edu to ask about it.

-Old system: The default system in STEM is that the DUS advises all the majors.
-In our case, that is nearly 200 math (including joint-math) majors.
+The default system in STEM is that the DUS advises all the majors.
+In our case, that is typically well over 200 math (including joint-math) majors.

 Extra note: The DUS will continue to be available to everyone.
 Our office hours are posted on the math DUS site.
 You should still see us with technical questions about requirements of the major, for transfer credit or other types of exceptions, and for anything else that you wish or need, for example if you have trouble reaching your designated adviser for any reason.
 We are here to assist you, don’t hesitate to come see us :)